Schedule Your Free Consultation

 - Reduced Emergency Room Visits: Early detection and management of health conditions prevent costly ER visits and hospitalizations.

-- Lower Chronic Disease Claims: Wellness programs help manage or prevent chronic diseases such as diabetes and hypertension, reducing long-term claims.
+- Lower Chronic Disease Claims: Wellness programs help manage or prevent chronic diseases such as diabetes and hypertension, prevalent in Michigan’s workforce, reducing long-term claims.

 - Improved Productivity: Healthier employees experience fewer sick days and higher engagement, contributing to organizational efficiency.

-Employers can structure wellness incentives as either participatory (rewarding engagement regardless of health status) or health-contingent (rewards based on achieving health outcomes), ensuring compliance with EEOC guidelines and incentive caps.
+Employers can structure wellness incentives as either participatory (rewarding engagement regardless of health status) or health-contingent (rewards based on achieving health outcomes), ensuring compliance with EEOC guidelines and incentive caps as well as Michigan’s ESTA provisions.
 CFH Insurance Consultants advises Michigan employers on designing incentive structures that maximize participation and ROI while adhering to legal requirements.

 Measuring Wellness Program Success